wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

     touch testfile

 Then list the contents of the directory again.
 You should see that a new entry, called `testfile`, exists.
-It is colored white meaning that it is a file, as opposed to a directory.
+It does not have a slash at the end, showing that it is not a directory.
 The `touch` command just creates an empty file.

-Some terminals will not color the directory entries in this very convenient way.
-In those terminals, use `ls -F` instead of `ls`.
-The `-F` argument modifies the results so that a slash is placed at the end of directories.
-If the file is *executable* meaning that it can be run like a program, then a star will be placed at the end of of the file name.
+Some terminals can color the directory entries in this very convenient way.
+In those terminals, use `ls -G` instead of `ls`.
+Now your directories, files, and executables will have different colors.

 You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more